-- At Middleton there was no access to upper section on profile 1cHC1. - Construction work was being carried out on new coastal defences to the east of profile 1cHN4A. - The rest of the survey was completed without incident.
+- At Middleton there was no access to upper section on profile 1cHC1. - A new sand fence was present at the top of the beach at sections 1cHN1 and 1cHN3. - There was a body of water present at section 1cHN1 between chainages 234m and 236m preventing survey in that area. - Construction work was being carried out on new coastal defences to the east of profile 1cHN4A. - The rest of the survey was completed without incident.